Ecological succession: Types of climax

 If there is only a single climax and the development of climax community is controlled by the climate of the region, it is termed as climatic climax.
-For example, development of Maple-beech climax community over moist soil.
+For example, the development of Maple-beech climax community over moist soil.
 Climatic climax is theoretical and develops where physical conditions of the substrate are not so extreme as to modify the effects of the prevailing regional climate.